 Transitions can be implemented as thread-per-message gateways so the same transition can be fired more than once if enough tokens are available.
-The idea is that the availability of a token in a place will trigger a new thread in transitions that input that place.

 Transactions

 Transitions attempting to fire must grab their input tokens as an atomic transaction, or the net may deadlock even though there are enabled transitions!